 Want to develop an effective social media marketing strategy?
 Then be sure to have your fingers in as many pies as possible by ensuring your business has a consistent online presence on all relevant social channels.
 Thankfully a wide array of social media management tools exist to help you manage engagement efforts.

-They cover everything from automatically scheduling posts to tracking performance.
+They cover everything from automatically scheduling social media posts to tracking performance.
 So instead of constantly interfacing with multiple platforms and losing your mind one tweet at a time, you have the ability to easily integrate and analyze all in one.

 Without further ado, please do yourself a favor and carefully consider the following lifesaving tools: